JuliaSleptsova/ClientServerSocket/README.md

 ClientServerSocket application

 Development of a client-server application.
-The server listens for client requests on port 8000 and sends a message object.
+The server listens to client requests on port 8000 and sends a message object.
 Messages contain the current date and time of the server.
 The client can view these messages.